-- SECOND: Make an appointment with the Undergraduate Chair (Josephine Park) or Associate Undergraduate Chair (Deborah Burnham) by calling Loretta Williams at 898-7343, or by stopping by her office at 127 Fisher-Bennett Hall.
-We'll be happy to talk with you about the major, though you should also talk to the professors teaching your current English courses!
+If you're considering majoring or minoring in English, we invite you to meet with the Undergraduate Chair (Josephine Park) or Associate Undergraduate Chair (Deborah Burnham) during our walk-in hours.
+You can also email us for an appointment.
+We'll be happy to talk with you about the major, and we also encourage you to talk to the professors teaching your current English courses!

-- A Semester or Two Later: Majors adopting the Standard Curriculum should decide whether they wish to declare a Concentration.
+A semester or two later, majors adopting the Standard Curriculum should decide whether they wish to declare a Concentration.
 All majors should think about whether they will be applying to the Honors Program or for an Undergraduate Research Grant.

-- FINALLY: Early in the senior year, meet with your Faculty Advisor to make sure you have fulfilled all the requirements of the major.
+Finally, early in the senior year, meet with your Faculty Advisor to make sure you have fulfilled all the requirements of the major.